Is this a Genuine Cuban Cigar?

 Internal Storage Notice

-This is the note regarding recommended storage conditions, written in four languages (Spanish, English, French, and German).
+A vitolina note with text regarding recommended storage conditions, written in four languages (Spanish, English, French, and German) should be in every box.
 There are several variations of these notices.
 Check that the internal notice used is appropriate for the box date.

 Internal Special Release Notices